neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 # SparseML YOLOv5 Integration

-By integrating with robust training flows in the YOLOv5 repository, SparseML enables you to train inference-optimized sparse versions of YOLOv5 on your dataset.
+By integrating with robust training flows in the YOLOv5 repository, SparseML enables you to train inference-optimized sparse versions of YOLOv5 models on your dataset.

 There are two pathways:
 - **Sparse Transfer Learning** - fine-tune a pre-sparsified YOLOv5 checkpoint on your own dataset **[RECOMMENDED]**